 At the final screen, the user would in theory "swipe up" to the campaign site's landing page.

-To read more into my process, gathering information, and the resources and tools used for this project, look into the process book!
+To read more into my process, gathering information, and the resources and tools used for this project, take a look at the process book.